Latest news from Big Barn and our producers.

 Here is food hero Joanna Blythman on the difference between Lamb and Mutton.

 “People who think they know what lamb is all about may do a double take when they first eat hogget and mutton (that’s meat from sheep aged more than one and two years, respectively).”

-At this time of year, why buy anaemic and overpriced “spring” lamb from sheep fattened up indoors on compound feeds, or imported long-haul from the southern hemisphere, when hogget and mutton, patiently reared in the UK, is on offer?
+At this time of year, why buy anaemic and overpriced “spring” lamb from sheep bred to grow fast and fattened up indoors on compound feeds, or imported long-haul from the southern hemisphere, when hogget and mutton, patiently reared in the UK, is on offer?”

 Why is it good for me?

 The high-quality protein in hogget and mutton sates the appetite and repairs and maintains our bodies.
 These meats have every essential amino acid we need, along with high levels of valuable micronutrients, including easily absorbed iron to energise us, zinc to support the immune system, and B vitamins to help us think straight.
 Since sheep graze on green pastures, the fat in their meat is an excellent source of conjugated linoleic acid, which is heart-healthy and helps protect us against cancer.

 For a great read try Much Ado about Mutton by our friend Bob Kennard